Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives

 whose rows and columns are indexed by $(\hat{x}, x)$ and $(\hat{x}', x') \in \hat{\mathcal{X}}\times \mathcal{X}$, respectively.
 When $\forall \hat{x} \; \outputmarginal{} \neq 0$, this simplifies to

 \end{prop}

 There is a subtle difference between the Jacobians of $Id - BA_\beta$ with respect to the cluster marginal $\inputmarginalVect$ and encoder $\intermediateencoderVect$ coordinates.
-For, the $\inputmarginalVect$-Jacobian can only detect cluster-vanishing bifurcations, as explained below, while the $\intermediateencoderVect$-Jacobian can be used to detect \textit{any} RD bifurcation, thanks to Corollary \ref{cor:multiple-RD-sols-are-detectable-by-Jacobian}.
-As a result, it is easy to mis-detect bifurcations other than cluster-vanishing when using marginal coordinates $\inputmarginalVect$. e.g., the support-switching bifurcation to the right of Figure \ref{fig:Berger_example_2.7.3} appears as a discontinuity when in marginal coordinates $\inputmarginalVect$ (panel A), with no Jacobian eigenvalue vanishing to indicate its appearance (panel C).
-Nevertheless, examining it in encoder coordinates, $\intermediateencoderVect$ reveals that a Jacobian eigenvalue vanishes precisely there (panel D); see also Section \ref{sub:support-switching-bifurcations}.
+For, the $\inputmarginalVect$-Jacobian can only detect cluster-vanishing bifurcations, as explained below, while the $\intermediateencoderVect$-Jacobian can be used to detect \textit{any} RD bifurcation, by Corollary \ref{cor:multiple-RD-sols-are-detectable-by-Jacobian}.
+As a result, it is easy to mis-detect bifurcations other than cluster-vanishing when using marginal coordinates $\inputmarginalVect$. e.g., the support-switching bifurcation to the right of Figure \ref{fig:Berger_example_2.7.3} appears as a discontinuity in marginal coordinates $\inputmarginalVect$ (panel A), with no Jacobian eigenvalue vanishing to indicate its appearance (panel C).
+Nevertheless, its encoder coordinates $\intermediateencoderVect$-Jacobian has an eigenvalue vanishing precisely there (panel D); cf., Section \ref{sub:support-switching-bifurcations} on support-switching bifurcations.